AlCorreia/Human-in-the-loop-Feature-Selection/README.md

-# Human-in-the-Loop Feature Selection
+# HILAM

-A tensorflow implementation of a human-in-the-loop feature selection architecture for image classification.
+A tensorflow implementation of a feature selection architecture for image classification.

 ## Requirements